graphile/graphile.github.io/src/pages/postgraphile/function-restrictions.md

 ---

 PostGraphile supports a wide range of PostgreSQL functions, the only major class of functions we don't support currently are VARIADIC functions.
+We also do not support overloaded functions because it's not currently possible to expose them neatly over GraphQL.

 ### Thanks